Del Sur, California

-Del Sur (Spanish for "Of The South") is an unincorporated community in the Mojave Desert, in Los Angeles County, California.
+Del Sur (Spanish for "Of The South") is an unincorporated community in the Mojave Desert, in Los Angeles County, California, United States.
 The town has a population of about 1,750.
-The ZIP Code is 93536 and the community is inside area code 661.
+The ZIP code is 93536 and the community is in area code 661.

 History

 Del Sur is derived from a Spanish phrase meaning "of the south".

 Geography

 Del Sur is located about 9 mi west of Quartz Hill and 15 mi northwest of Palmdale in the Antelope Valley portion of Southern California.
 It is surrounded by the city of Lancaster.